 Rain Barrel Giveaways

 In lieu of in-person demonstrations, an online training is available to Howard County residents.
 Once all training material is complete, residents can pick up a free rain barrel (limit one per household).
-Rain barrel pickups will be held on certain Saturdays from May-September at the gazebo at the Alpha Ridge Landfill.
-When collecting your rain barrel please be sure to wear a mask and follow social distancing protocols.
+Rain barrel pickups will be held on certain Saturdays from April-July at the gazebo at the Alpha Ridge Landfill.